knath2000/luminous-verses/memory-bank/progress.md

 - ✅ Bookmarks are saving and displaying correctly in the modal
 - ✅ All related TypeScript errors resolved
 - ✅ Both projects (luminous-verses and quran-data-api) are building successfully
+- ✅ AuthModal is now rendering correctly and functional

 ## Known Issues
 - Some audio files may have loading delays